Skip to content

 153. Commitment to eliminate gender related discrimination with regards to employment applies to all suppliers?

-The company's commitment to eliminate gender-related discrimination with regard to employment is applicable to its suppliers.
+The company's commitment to eliminate gender-related discrimination with regards to employment is applicable to all suppliers.

 0 / 1